kosli-dev/cli/docs.kosli.com/content/tutorials/tracing_a_production_incident_back_to_git_commits/_index.md

 You will see more than 177 snapshots because `aws-prod` has moved on since this incident (it has been resolved with new commits which have created new deployments).
-To get the same output as we have you can set the interval for the command
+To get the same output as we have you can set the interval for the command:

 ```shell {.command}
 kosli env log aws-prod --long 175..177
 ```